decodelabs/harvest/README.md

 ### Cookies

-Harvest provides a `Cookies Middlewar`e and a global `Cookie Collection` that allows you to define request-level cookies separately from the response generation process and merges them into the response.
+Harvest provides a `Cookies` Middleware and a global `Cookie Collection` that allows you to define request-level cookies separately from the response generation process and merges them into the response.
 Just make sure the Cookie Middleware is added to your `Profile`.

 ```php